schi99/Capstone_Project_Intorduction_to_Computer_Science_and_Programming/report.md

 - Describe your methodology and problem-solving strategies
 - Clearly state what you developed and how (implementation)

+*Uniportal offers a "print all" possibility on the 'Courses' (or 'Lehrveranstaltungen') page, that allowed us to access all course data on one page.
+This data was then saved as an html-file for further use.
+Beautifulsoup package was used to parse this data into a meaningful dataframe.
+The parser makes a list of the data that was then modified to a dictionary object, as this was deemed more useful for the next steps of the project.*

 ### 3.1.
 Design details

 -  Describe pre-existing resources and their origins